-- Wash your hands. - Sit or lie comfortably with your head tilted backwards looking at the ceiling. - Gently pull down the lower eyelid with one finger to form a sac. - Holding the eye drops/ointment in your other hand, bring the dropper close to your eye and squeeze one drop into the sac (see diagrams).
+- · Wash your hands. - Sit or lie comfortably with your head tilted backwards looking at the ceiling. - Gently pull down the lower eyelid with one finger to form a sac. - Holding the eye drops / ointment in your other hand, bring the dropper close to your eye and squeeze one drop into the sac (see diagrams).
 Do not let the dropper touch your eye or eyelid.
-If you are applying ointment, use about a quarter of an inch of ointment to the inner surface of the lower lid of your eye. - Close your eye and blot any excess solution with a clean tissue. - Replace the cap of the eye drops/ointment immediately after use.
+If you are applying ointment, use about a quarter of an inch of ointment to the inner surface of the lower lid of your eye. - Close your eye and blot any excess solution with a clean tissue. - Replace the cap of the eye drops/ointment immediately after use. - You may find it easier to get someone else to help you. - Use only for the eye mentioned on the label, unless otherwise directed.